FriedbergLab/Epictope/README.md

 ### Windows installation

 BLAST and MUSCLE are not available for installation on Windows with conda and have to be installed separately.
 We provide a wrapper script to install these programs and the conda environment.

+Sure, here are the detailed steps to open Anaconda Prompt, create a new project folder, and then 'cd' (change directory) into it on a Windows machine:

 1. In Anaconda prompt, download and place the "epictope_install.bat" folder into your project directory with curl.
 Type "dir" to verify the files are in the correct folder.
 ```bash